 Salty's Short Supply

 I founded Salty's in 2010 after 7 years honing my skills as the designer for Sea Apparel.
 I'd become a father for the first time and was looking for work with flexible hours so I started designing clothes to sell at the local markets on the weekends.
 And Salty's was born.
 I'm proud to say that is truly an independent brand.
 I have no partners or backing, no staff, no book-keeper, unpaid interns or gofers.
 Just me with some support from the mrs. I design everything myself and oversee the sampling and production of my shorts in Bali, which by total coincidance hosts some of the worlds most epic waves.
 I whip up most of the artwork myself with my friends chip in from time to time to mix it up a little.
-All the t's are screen printed by hand in Byron.
+All the t's are screen printed by me, by hand in Byron.
 I guess you could call it a one man band.
 I hope you like the products and thanks for your support.

 Sea was a privilege to be a part of.
 It was a true indie surf brand with a great creative culture.
 Dain Thomas and I founded Sea Apparel in 2004 to partner the existing board brand Sea Surfboards that Dain had founded with Matty Yeates years earlier.
 I made the clothes and Dain and Matt produced the surfboards which were the backbone of the brand.
 It was a wild and challenging beast but fun as hell.
 We did some interesting things.
 If being copied is flattering, well we were pretty flattered.
 It never made any of us a fortune but it sure as hell made an impact.
 Well on me anyways.